aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/known-issues/object-changed-issue-when-adding-oleobjectframe/_index.md

 ---

 ## **Issue Statement**
-When developers add an **OleObjectFrame** to their slides using title: Aspose.Slides for Android via Java, an **Object Changed** message is shown on the output slide instead of the **OLE Object**.
-Most of the title: Aspose.Slides for Android via Java customers thinks that it is a bug or error in title: Aspose.Slides for Android via Java.
+When developers add an **OleObjectFrame** to their slides using Aspose.Slides for Android via Java, an **Object Changed** message is shown on the output slide instead of the **OLE Object**.
+Most of the Aspose.Slides for Android via Java customers thinks that it is a bug or error in Aspose.Slides for Android via Java.
 ## **Critic Analysis and Explanation**
-First of all, it is important to know that **Object Changed** message shown by title: Aspose.Slides for Android via Java after adding **OleObjectFrame** in the slide, is **NOT** an error or bug in title: Aspose.Slides for Android via Java.
+First of all, it is important to know that **Object Changed** message shown by Aspose.Slides for Android via Java after adding **OleObjectFrame** in the slide, is **NOT** an error or bug in Aspose.Slides for Android via Java.
 It's just an information or message to notify users that object is changed and image should be updated.

 For example, if you add a **Microsoft Excel Chart** as an **OleObjectFrame** to your slide (for more details and code snippet about adding **OleObjectFrame** to your slide, [click here](/slides/androidjava/adding-frame-to-the-slide/)) and then open the presentation file using MS PowerPoint then the slide (where the **OLE Object** was added) would look like this: